Australian PM egged on campaign trail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SYDNEY: Australia’s election became a little more raucous on Tuesday when a protester tried -- but failed -- to crack an egg on Prime Minister Scott Morrison’s head.
+SYDNEY: Australia's election became a little more raucous on Tuesday when a protestor tried -- but failed -- to crack an egg on Prime Minister Scott Morrison's head.

-New South Wales police said they had taken a "25-year-old woman into custody following an incident involving the Prime Minister in Albury".
-It was not yet clear whether she would be charged.

-In the fracas, an older woman was bundled over, and Morrison -- who is trailing in the polls ahead of the May 18 vote -- had to help her up.
-Morrison seized on the incident to attack his political detractors.
-"My concern about today’s incident in Albury was for the older lady who was knocked off her feet.
-I helped her up and gave her a hug," he tweeted.

-SYDNEY: Australia’s election became a little more raucous on Tuesday when a protester tried -- but failed -- to crack an egg on Prime Minister Scott Morrison’s head.
+SYDNEY: Australia's election became a little more raucous on Tuesday when a protestor tried -- but failed -- to crack an egg on Prime Minister Scott Morrison's head.